Saturday, September 17, 2011

 1977: Carly Simon remained at #1 on the Easy Listening chart with "Nobody Does it Better".

 1977: Ronnie McDowell gave us a touching instant tribute to Elvis Presley who died in August.
-He moved from 89 to 40 with "The King is Gone".
+He moved from 89 to 40 with "The King Is Gone".

 1977: Andy Gibb reached #1 with his first single "I Just Want to Be Your Everything", holding off the Floaters and "Float On".
-The four-week #1 "Best of My Love" from the Emotions was at #3 and James Taylor peaked at 4 with "Handy Man".
-The rest of the Top 10: Fleetwood Mac with the third hit from Rumours--"Don't Stop", K.C. & the Sunshine Band and "Keep It Comin' Love", the Brothers Johnson were up to 7 with "Strawberry Letter 23", ELO and "Telephone Line", the Sanford/Townsend Band had #9--"Smoke From a Distant Fire" and the London Symphony Orchestra reached #10 with the main title from the legendary movie Star Wars.
+The four-week #1 "Best Of My Love" from the Emotions was at #3 and James Taylor peaked at 4 with "Handy Man".
+The rest of the Top 10: Fleetwood Mac with the third hit from Rumours--"Don't Stop", K.C. and the Sunshine Band and "Keep It Comin' Love", the Brothers Johnson were up to 7 with "Strawberry Letter 23", ELO and "Telephone Line", the Sanford/Townsend Band had #9--"Smoke From A Distant Fire" and the London Symphony Orchestra reached #10 with the main title from the legendary movie Star Wars.

 1983: Vanessa Williams (Miss New York) was crowned Miss America.

-1983: Paul Young topped the U.K. album chart with No Parlez.
+1983: Paul Young topped the U.K. Album chart with No Parlez.

 1983: Prince had a hot song that moved from 55 to 37 on this date--"Delirious".